Find information on how to get support, and the scope of Docker support.

 - Use on or in conjunction with hardware or software other than that specified in the applicable documentation

 For Docker Business customers, Docker offers support for versions up to six months older than the latest version, although any fixes will be on the latest version.

 For Pro and Team customers, Docker only offers support for the latest version of Docker Desktop.
 If you are running an older version, Docker may ask you to update before investigating your support request.

 As a Pro user you can get support for Docker Desktop on a single machine.
-As a Team, you can get support for Docker Desktop for the number of machines equal to the number of seats as part of your plan.
+As a Team user, you can get support for Docker Desktop for the number of machines equal to the number of seats as part of your plan.

 Docker Desktop is available for Mac, Linux, and Windows.
 The supported version information can be found on the following pages: